zPeanut/tienlen/README.md

 Having a quartet of 2's on hand, automatically wins the game, regardless of being played or not.

 ### TODO:
-- add waiting room, to wait for players to connect
 - add game logic

   client: